|Deadrise/Transom||20 deg.||Water Cap||

 In the center of the cockpit deck is a mechanical room housing the ship’s batteries, pumps for the bilge, livewell, and wash downs, as well as the optional 7 kW generator ($14,984).

 The storage compartment below the sink can be swapped out for a cockpit refrigerator ($1,416).
 Notice the convenient step leading to the side decks.

 The sunshade manually retracts and extends from the aft end of the hardtop.

 The starboard side transom boarding gate is up 9” (22.9 cm) from the main deck and leads to a modest swim platform with a recessed three-step reboarding ladder and stainless grab handle.
 A standard transom shower is plumbed to a 30-gallon (113.6 L) freshwater tank.

 This flip-out bench seat makes a comfortable spot to hang out in and around the cockpit.

-The port quarter insulated livewell is standard and can be used as a cooler if you decide to not use your 285 Conquest for fishing.
+The port quarter insulated livewell is standard and can be used as a cooler if the boater decides to not use the 285 Conquest for fishing.

 Just abaft the transom is a convenient platform to stand on while servicing the engines.